MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 Each insight card that is available in Assistant shows usage metrics based on the views and actions that users perform.
 These metrics help to get real-time data on how the card is utilized.
 Also, you can analyze what updates are necessary for the card, if it is under-utilized.

-The metric values are for the last 30 day and calculated as follows:
+The metric values are for the last 30 days and calculated as follows:

 ```
 Percentage value = (Number of actions performed * 100) / Number of views.